HOW CAN WE HELP YOU? Call 1-800-TRY-CHOP

 Who conducted the study:

 Richard Aplenc, MD, PhD, MSCE, led the Children’s Oncology Group (COG) study.
-Dr. Aplenc is assistant vice president and chief clinical research officer at CHOP, professor of Pediatrics at the Perelman School of Medicine at the University of Pennsylvania, and core faculty member of the Center for Pediatric Clinical Effectiveness at CHOP.
-The first author was Kelly D. Getz, PhD, MPH, also a core faculty member of the Center for Pediatric Clinical Effectiveness at CHOP, and assistant professor of Epidemiology at the Perelman School of Medicine at the University of Pennsylvania.
+Dr. Aplenc is assistant vice president and chief clinical research officer at CHOP, professor of Pediatrics at the Perelman School of Medicine at the University of Pennsylvania, and core faculty member of the Clinical Futures, a CHOP Research Institute Center of Emphasis.
+The first author was Kelly D. Getz, PhD, MPH, also a core faculty member of the Clinical Futures, and assistant professor of Epidemiology at the Perelman School of Medicine at the University of Pennsylvania.

 How they did it: